Stories of my Chania

 Seven Venetian-built dry-docks line the main eastern basin of the harbor, originally there were seventeen.
 These long, vaulted arsenals (1461-1599) housed the Eastern Mediterranean Venetian fleet shipbuilding and ship repairs.

 They were open on one end with the sea reaching the entrances.
-This way, ship could be pulled up from out of the water into the sheds.
+This way, the ship could be pulled up from out of the water into the sheds.

 Agias Ekaterinis Square